Hunter-gatherer: Social and economic structure

-Hunter-gatherers tend to have an egalitarian social ethos, although settled hunter-gatherers (for example, those inhabiting the Northwest Coast of North America) are an exception to this rule.
+Hunter-gatherers tend to have an egalitarian social ethos, although settled hunter-gatherers (for example, those inhabiting the Northwest Coast of North America and the Calusa in Florida) are an exception to this rule.
 For example, the San people or "Bushmen" of southern Africa have social customs that strongly discourage hoarding and displays of authority, and encourage economic equality via sharing of food and material goods.
 Karl Marx defined this socio-economic system as primitive communism.

-The egalitarianism typical of human hunters and gatherers is never total, but is striking when viewed in an evolutionary context.
+The egalitarianism typical of human hunters and gatherers is never total but is striking when viewed in an evolutionary context.
 One of humanity's two closest primate relatives, chimpanzees, are anything but egalitarian, forming themselves into hierarchies that are often dominated by an alpha male.
 So great is the contrast with human hunter-gatherers that it is widely argued by paleoanthropologists that resistance to being dominated was a key factor driving the evolutionary emergence of human consciousness, language, kinship and social organization.

 Most anthropologists believe that hunter-gatherers do not have permanent leaders; instead, the person taking the initiative at any one time depends on the task being performed.

 Within a particular tribe or people, hunter-gatherers are connected by both kinship and band (residence/domestic group) membership.
 Postmarital residence among hunter-gatherers tends to be matrilocal, at least initially.
 Young mothers can enjoy childcare support from their own mothers, who continue living nearby in the same camp.
 The systems of kinship and descent among human hunter-gatherers were relatively flexible, although there is evidence that early human kinship in general tended to be matrilineal.

 The conventional assumption has been that women did most of the gathering, while men concentrated on big game hunting.
+In recent years, however, this assumption has been challenged by new research findings.
+Women in many hunter-gatherer societies hunted small game and, in some cases, even participated in big-game hunting.
 An illustrative account is Megan Biesele's study of the southern African Ju/'hoan, 'Women Like Meat'.
-A recent study suggests that the sexual division of labor was the fundamental organizational innovation that gave Homo sapiens the edge over the Neanderthals, allowing our ancestors to migrate from Africa and spread across the globe.
+A 2006 study suggests that the sexual division of labor was the fundamental organizational innovation that gave Homo sapiens the edge over the Neanderthals, allowing our ancestors to migrate from Africa and spread across the globe.